-Patients at UMGCC receive the most advanced treatments available and are seen and evaluated by a skilled transplant team, including medical oncologists/hematologists, pathologists, nurses, nutritionists, social workers, and genetic counselors, among others.
+Patients at UMGCCC receive the most advanced treatments available and are seen and evaluated by a skilled transplant team, including medical oncologists/hematologists, pathologists, nurses, nutritionists, social workers, and genetic counselors, among others.

 Our team of specialists offers a comprehensive array of services designed to provide patients with the most effective care possible.
 Services include:

 - Self-contained state-of-the-art unit dedicated to allogeneic and autologous stem cell transplantation

 - Hepa-filtered inpatient transplantation unit designed to provide optimum protection from infection in an environment that is comfortable for patients and family members

 - Allogeneic/syngeneic/autologous stem cell transplantation services

 - Developmental translational programs in adoptive immunotherapy, stem cell manipulation, and graft engineering

 - Sophisticated HLA (tissue typing) laboratory